Onyedikareal/cd0157-Server-Deployment-and-Containerization/README.md

 ## Project Steps

-Completing the project involves several steps:
+The project involves completing the following several steps:

 1. Write a Dockerfile for a simple Flask API
 2. Build and test the container locally